emersonlopxs/react-select-search/README.md

 * Group options with group names, you can search group names
 * Fully stylable

-_*One optional dependency required for built-in fuzzy search_
+_*One optional dependency required for built-in fuzzy search_.

 ## Demo